 Joining the broader Align Community of Interest will allow businesses to stay up to date on the latest developments on tools and standards related to biodiversity measurement and natural capital accounting.
-Register here to receive Align updates on a bimonthly basis via the EU B@B Platform newsletter.
+Head over to the Capitals Community to join the Align Community of Practice group (registration required).

 Community of Practice